Noncommutative weak type $(1,1)$ estimates for Calder\'on-Zygmund operators with a class of $L_1$-integral conditions: Two reductions

 The preceding two lemmas imply that Theorem \ref{Main theorem} follows directly from the weak type (1,1) boundedness of $S_i$ given in (\ref{Sif(x)}).
-Thus, it remains to prove \begin{theorem} Let $T$ be a noncommutative Calder\'on-Zygmund operator defined as in (\ref{def of Tf}) with the real kernel $K$ satisfying (\ref{Size condition}) and the $L_2$-mean H\"ormander condition (\ref{L2 mean Hormander condition}).
+Thus, it is enough to prove \begin{theorem} Let $T$ be a noncommutative Calder\'on-Zygmund operator defined as in (\ref{def of Tf}) with the real kernel $K$ satisfying (\ref{Size condition}) and the $L_1$-integral condition (\ref{L1 integral condition}).
 Let $S_i$ be defined as in (\ref{Sif(x)}).
 Then, the sequence of operators $(S_i)_{i\in\Z}$ is of weak type $(1,1)$, that is, for any $f\in L_1(\mN)$,

 More precisely, for any $f\in L_1(\mN)$ and $\lambda>0$, there exists a projection $e\in\mN$ such that

 \end{theorem}